2- day Pit Firing Course

 The workshop takes place at Patricia’s studio on the Giant's Causeway.

-Learn and experience this ancient technique.
-Learn how to prepare your work, including various burnishing techniques and terra sigalatta, saggar making methods, gain experience in packing a pit, firing and how to finish pit fired pottery.
+Experience this ancient technique.
+Learn how to prepare your work, including various burnishing techniques, terra sigalatta, saggar making methods, gain experience in packing a pit, firing and how to finish pit fired pottery.

 Taking home your own unique pieces from the pit.

-Please do bring your own work, approximately up to 1-2 grocery crates each* We will endeavour to fairly fit as much as we can into the pit, depending on what other participants bring.
+Bring your own work, approximately up to 1 grocery crate each* We will endeavour to fairly fit as much as we can into the pit, depending on what other participants bring.

 There will be some wheel thrown, burnished and bisque fired pots from the studio if you wish to purchase them on the day for extras.